RobertTheSable/fe3-translation/readme.txt

         Neill Corlett - For the translated title screenï»¿

 Changelog:
+    beta 0.20:
+        - Fix a mistake in Bantus B1 join dialogue.
-    beta 0.19:
+        - Correct some naming inconsistencies. beta 0.19:
         - Fixed the hidden treasure popup location for 1.1 ROMs. beta 0.18: